leetosc/leeto-portfolio/src/pages/posts/veym-giving-tuesday.md

 ## Thoughts

+- The "Leeto Stack" (Next.js + Directus) allows rapid development of features
 - Stripe and Resend have a great Developer Experience
-- familiarity with the "Leeto Stack" (Directus + T3) stack makes spinning up a fullstack app really quick and easy
   - familiarity with Stripe from VDH helped as well

 PR: https://github.com/leetosc/veymv2/pull/32/files